 In a publication by JAAPA, one author calls attention to the traditional model of medical education where attending physicians or other professionals pose questions to dependent team members in an attempt to engage in Socratic training methods.
 The article argues that this system preserves a power discrepancy between members of the medical staff which ultimately stifles open lines of communication.
 This type of instruction, the paper argues, actually creates a culture of fear of being shamed for not knowing the right answer, leading some to not voice opinions for fear of verbal retribution.
 As a result, essential information may not be passed from person to person or mistakes made by more senior staff may not be questioned.

 Correct and up to date information is of the utmost importance in ensuring that patients receive the appropriate treatment, and open lines of communication are essential to achieving this goal.
 When medical staff do not receive the appropriate information, they may be liable for professional negligence.
 Indiana medical malpractice law allows people who are the victims of medical negligence to recover damages for pain and suffering, lost wages, loss of quality of life, and medical expenses, among others.
-If you believe that you have been the victim of medical negligence you should consult with an experienced Indiana medical malpractice attorney as soon as possible to determine if and against whom you have a claim.
+If you believe that you have been the victim of medical negligence you should consult with an experienced Indianapolis personal injury lawyer as soon as possible to determine if and against whom you have a claim.

 Woman suffering physical and emotional abuse at nursing home.

 Client injured in auto accident after driver ran stop sign.